 One of the first jobs that I did with Mathew, who was the second person to join MMD, was to do a supply study to estimate milk production in rural Vadodara and a demand study to estimate demand of milk in Vadodara city.
 These were learning expeditions for the young ones like us who had just been recruited into NDDB.

-The feasibility report for Barauni Dairy conducted in 1969 with Mike and me doing data collection and interviews in Bihar and Dr Aneja helping develop models to create the first blue print for doing feasibility studies.
+NDDB carried out a “feasibility” report for the proposed Barauni Dairy in 1969.
+I assisted Mike in data collection analysis and at times acted as interpreter when Mike would conduct interviews in the area.
+Mike and Dr Aneja (who had recently joined) developed models for data analysis and created the first blue print for doing feasibility studies.
 We experimented and learnt collecting and analysing data from primary and secondary sources on , production and procurement, making projections, working out product price mix’s and financial analysis.

 When I joined NDDB our office was in two story two bed room flat adjacent to Amul Dairy with a common boundary.
 In 1969 NDDB got the fourth floor of newly built multi-storey Amul Office building.
 The NDDB campus construction was started in late 68 or may be in 1969, I don’t remember.
 In 1970 NDDB office was shifted to the campus near Jagnath temple on Khetiwadi Road.
 Here are some old pictures that I took after office was moved to the campus. .
 Chairman’s office, Chummery ( now Guest House) , Directors Bungalows and the Old Hostel were first to be built.